RetrievalToolbox/EMIT-retrieval/README.md

 1. Spectroscopy files that were generated with the [ReFRACtor ABSCO toolset](https://github.com/ReFRACtor/ABSCO)
 2. The LASP TSIS solar model, which can also be downloaded [here](https://lasp.colorado.edu/lisird/data/tsis1_hsrs_p1nm)
 3. An reduced EMIT L1B file, which has been stripped of most valid scenes, apart from a small section which contains a visible CH4 plume.
 The granule is originally `EMIT_L1B_RAD_001_20230612T162103_2316311_006.nc` and can be downloaded from [NASA's Earthdata catalogue](https://www.earthdata.nasa.gov/data/catalog/lpcloud-emitl1brad-001).

+> [!WARNING]
+> This is a demonstration only intended to show how **RetrievalToolbox** can be used to implement a gas retrieval for hyperspectral imaging instruments, such as NASA's EMIT.
+The retrieval algorithm demonstrated here is **not** a fully-tested application.
+The inferred methane and carbon dioxide concentrations are not accurate, no bias correction or validation against either ground-truths or other retrieval products has been done.

 ## Requirements